bloominstituteoftechnology/React-Insta-Clone/DAY_THREE_README.md

 - Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`

   - First, we need to change our `withAuthenticate` HOC to return a second function that will take in a second component (which will be the `LoginPage`).
-This will look like a "double arrow" function - `const withAuthenticate = App => LoginPage => {}`.
+This will look like a "double arrow" function - `const withAuthenticate = PostsPage => LoginPage => {}`.
-  - In `App.js`, the component that is exported is the class component that our HOC returns.
-So invoke the HOC function twice (which is called currying) on the export line.
-The first time it's invoked, pass in `App`.
+  - In `App.js`, we can now invoke the HOC function twice (which is called currying).
+The first time it's invoked, pass in `PostsPage`.
 The second time, pass in `LoginPage` (which you'll need to import here). ie - `export default higherOrderComp(FirstComponent)(SecondComponent)`
-  - Inside of the class component that the inner function in `authenticate` returns, we need to add a constructor to hold our state data.
+  - Inside of the class component that the inner function in `withAuthenticate` returns, we need to add a constructor to hold our state data.
-  - On state we need a user `loggedIn` boolean flag.
+  - On state we need a `loggedIn` boolean flag.
-  - On `componentDidMount` we need to check `localStorage` to see if a user is logged in.
+  - In `componentDidMount` we need to check `localStorage` to see if a user is logged in, and setState accordingly.
-  - Inside of the render function we will check `if a user is logged in`
+  - Inside of the render function we will check `if a user is logged in` from the state boolean flag
-  - If a user is logged in we will return the `<App />`, else we will return the `<LoginPage>`
+  - If a user is logged in we will return the `<PostsPage />`, else we will return the `<LoginPage>`

 #### Stretch Problems (Day III)